pineapplegr/fmaddon-bryntum-scheduler-pro/README.md

 ## **Core Functionality**

 1. **Addon Installation**:
-   - Download the addon from [pineapple.gr](https://pineapple.gr).
-   - Add it to the desired FileMaker solution, enabling SchedulerPro functionality.
+   - To install the addon, simply open the .fmaddon file in FileMaker

 2. **JavaScript Module**:
    - Download or update the JavaScript module, which acts as the bridge between FileMaker and SchedulerPro.